 The Book Doctor

-This is my signature service, and the one I most highly recommend.
-If it is possible to “edit” your book in a single pass, I will do that.
+This is my signature service, and the one I most highly recommend to indie authors on a tight budget.
+If it is possible to edit your book in a single pass, I will.
 Looking at everything from character development and pacing to grammar and style, I will work hard to help you “level up.”
 Using in-line margin comments as well as track changes, I will point out weaknesses, make suggestions, and sometimes share a laugh out loud. 🙂

 When I finish The Book Doctor, I will send you not only your edited manuscript, but also a revision letter with general notes to help you understand your ideal next steps.
 Almost always, I will recommend further editing.
 Revisions introduce errors, and major revisions, which are often warranted, introduce a lot of errors.
-At the very least, to smooth things out, a follow-up copyedit is warranted.
+At the very least, to smooth things out, a follow-up copy edit is advisable.

-To keep the cost of this service down, The Book Doctor will not include heavy copyediting, especially excessive or repetitive grammar and style errors.
+To keep the cost of this service down, The Book Doctor will not include heavy copy editing, especially for excessive or repetitive grammar and style errors.
 What I will do when I see issues like this is mark them up for a chapter or three, then put a note in your revision letter explaining the problem and asking you to continue fixing it per the early examples.

 Another way I try to keep costs down for the author is this: If I get to the end of chapter five and feel strongly that I’ve already uncovered your book’s greatest needs or weaknesses, I will stop and offer to let you pay for my time, refunding the balance of this flat rate service.